LearnWeb3DAO/ICO/README.md

   ```bash
     npx hardhat run scripts/deploy.js --network rinkeby
   ```
-- Save the CryptoDevToken Contract Address that was printed on your terminal in your notepad.
-You will need it futher down in the tutorial.
+- Save the CryptoDevToken Contract Address that was printed to your terminal in your notepad.
+You will need it later in the tutorial.

 ### Website